Is alcohol good for your health?

 Exposure to alcohol is generally measured in blood alcohol concentration (BAC) rather than drinks per day or week.
 In most of the United States, the legal BAC limit for driving is 0.08 percent, which corresponds to about 4 drinks for a 200 pound man and 2.5 drinks for a 150 pound woman.
 However, the risk of having an accident while driving doubles at a BAC of only 0.05 percent, and driving ability is impaired with BACs as low as 0.02 percent.

 Suicide — Alcohol abuse is associated with an increased risk of suicide.
-However, moderate drinking does not appear to raise suicide risk.
+Although moderate drinking does not appear to raise suicide risk, episodes of heavy drinking cause disinhibition that can increase suicide risk.

 IS ALCOHOL SAFE FOR ME?